mattiaferrarini/cartabinaria.github.io/content/en/wiki/infrastruttura/configurazioni.md

 date: 2023-04-29T15:13:05+02:00
 ---

-Sometimes, the same configuration values can be used multiple times in different projects at CSUnibo.
-For example, information about degree courses and teachings is used both by `csunibo/dynamik` (for displaying resources online) and by `csunibo/informabot`.
+Sometimes, the same configuration values can be used multiple times in different projects at CartaBinaria.
+For example, information about degree courses and teachings is used both by `cartabinaria/dynamik` (for displaying resources online) and by `cartabinaria/informabot`.

-In an effort to reuse code, these configurations are centralized on [csunibo/config](https://github.com/csunibo/config).
+In an effort to reuse code, these configurations are centralized on [cartabinaria/config](https://github.com/cartabinaria/config).

 ### Changes to the Repository

-If there are changes in the repository, you can open a PR to update csunibo/config for the services that are urgently of interest to you.
+If there are changes in the repository, you can open a PR to update cartabinaria/config for the services that are urgently of interest to you.
 For all others, we have set up Dependabot to automatically open a PR within twenty-four hours.

 ## CI/CD (`.github/workflows/`)